 After the warmth of summer our bodies and minds start to make gradual adjustments in preparation for the lower temperatures.
 How we choose and prepare foods can support the process of getting ready for the change of weather.

 During autumn, everything in nature tends to contract and dry.
-It is the season of harvesting as well moving inward and gathering together at all levels.
+It is the season of harvesting, moving inward and gathering together at all levels.

 help organize the body and focus the mind for this season.
 Eat more lemons, limes, grapefruit, sourdough bread, olives, pickles, leeks, aduki beans, salt plums, rose hip tea, vinegar, cheese, yogurt, the sour varieties of apples, plums and grapes.
 Note that small amounts of sour foods can have a strong effect.